 The holiday season can mean high temperatures, increased stress levels and extra demands on your car – so here are our seasonal tips to help with the challenges of summer driving.

-Wet or lost key fobs
+Wet or lost keys

-Keep your keys safe and dry and check your handbook – on most cars, there's an alternative way to open the doors that you can use if the remote stopped working.
+If your remote stops working, check your handbook – on most cars, there's an alternative way to open the doors.

 Do you need a replacement car key or key fob?

 Our specialist technicians will come to you wherever you are – we're a fully mobile service operating nationwide.

 If your tyres are already damaged or they're at the wrong pressure, the higher temperatures of summer will increase the risk of a blowout.